Dissecting the gamma-ray emissions of the nearby galaxies NGC 1068 and NGC 253: Data Analysis and Results

 \subsubsection{Summary of the results}

 By checking the $\geq 2$\,GeV emission of \ngc, we found two half-year periods, during which the TS values appeared larger than those of the rest.
 The corresponding spectra were found to become harder from 2\,GeV than the spectrum in quiescence, i.e., having more higher energy photons, and in one time period, the deviation of the spectrum from the latter reached 3.2$\sigma$.
-Thus likely variations in the $\geq 2$\,GeV energy range were found for \ngc.
+However, there were trials to be considered in our analysis, such as the used time bin and energy bin in light curves and spectra respectively.
+As we did not particularly test to find the optimal values for them, where they were approximately chosen based on the TS value of the source, it is hard to evaluate a trial number for our analysis.
+Also an energy range of $\geq$2\,GeV was chosen based on the visual inspection of the source spectrum.
+If we take a trial number of $\geq$100 considering all the numbers of time bins and energy bins, the global significance is largely reduced to be $\sim$0.
+Thus we conclude that only possible and interesting spectral changes in the $\geq 2$\,GeV energy range were found for \ngc.